In Conversation with Noel Mathias, Part 1

 Noel acknowledges he has some responsibility for bringing the Self-Help Group model to Scotland but gives a lot of credit to the 13 women who were doggedly determined to make it work in their local areas.
-It was also in Scotland that the name of Self-Help Groups was changed to Self-Reliant Groups.
+It was also in Scotland that the name of Self-Help Groups was changed to Small, Powerful Groups.

 Early Struggles and Perseverance

 “The biggest challenge was community organisations who could not wrap their head around the approach of introducing savings in groups.
 They didn’t understand how these small groups of people could manage their own finances.
 We faced a number of organisational gatekeepers who wouldn’t entertain the prospect of me meeting with their groups.
-We also had some people who were desperate to lift individuals out of poverty but couldn’t understand how the SRG model would work without it being an intervention model.”
+We also had some people who were desperate to lift individuals out of poverty but couldn’t understand how the Small, Powerful Group model would work without it being an intervention model.”